trek-view/basecamp/_posts/2022-05-27-calculating-heading-of-gopro-video-using-gpmf-part-1.md

 MicroTeslas measure magnetic flux density (often referred to as the magnetic fields).

-`MAGN` samples are taken at an approximate frequency pf 24Hz (which can be less than the framerate of the video -- thus, not each frame has a directly corresponding `MAGN` measurement).
+`MAGN` samples are taken at an approximate frequency of 24Hz (which can be less than the framerate of the video -- thus, not each frame has a directly corresponding `MAGN` measurement).

-Using the `x`, `y` components of Magnetometer samples in addition to the yaw and pitch angles calculated from the `ACCL` samples, we can calculate the absolute degrees the camera was facing from magnetic North (it's heading).
+Using the `x`, `y` components of Magnetometer samples in addition to the yaw and pitch angles calculated from the `CORI` samples, we can calculate the absolute degrees the camera was facing from magnetic North (it's heading).

 ## Calculating pitch, roll and yaw